stevedekorte/vertex.js/README.txt

 2) install tokyocabinet
 3) in the vertex.js folder, run:

 		node server.js

-   Run "node server.js -help" for a list of command line options.
+   For a list of command line options:

+		node server.js -help

 DATABASE STRUCTURE